Cisco Secure Access logo

 For how long have I used the solution?

-I have been using Cisco Secure Access for about three years.
+I have been using Cisco Secure Access for one year since we migrated from Umbrella.

 What do I think about the stability of the solution?